stevenselcuk/stevenselcuk/README.md

 </div>
 <br>

 I am <i>le développeur</i> who's focused on creating General Aviation apps for pilots and aircraft mechanics.
-Mostly working on iOS & macOS projects with Swift / SwiftUI but somedays, if I slept well, I like JavaScript (Fav stack NodeJS/Express/GraphQL/MongoDB/React & React Native).
+Mostly working on iOS & macOS projects with Swift / SwiftUI but somedays, if I slept well, I like JavaScript (❤️ stack NodeJS/Express/GraphQL/MongoDB/React & React Native).
 I am an aviation technical consultant, indie Filmmaker 🎥 and also home-chef 🔪.
 Well.
 That's it I guess.

 And also 👇🏻